 At first, I thought I had a personal best on the climb but then learned I didn’t.
 But my best time came when I was about five pounds less which does make a difference.
 But it doesn’t matter.
 But it wasn’t my worst time either.
 It was exactly in the middle.*

-There is an immerse feeling of satisfaction of crossing the finish line.
+There is an immense feeling of satisfaction in crossing the finish line.
 But I’m not so sure that feeling is still greater than the suffering on the way up.

 But it probably is.

 Photo credits: If I’m in it, Vic Gubinski.
 But I took the ones at the bottom of the mountain.

 EPILOGUE – On February 1, 2013, I received an email from Vic informing me that Alexa, Lucas and he all signed up for this year and asked me to go along.
 I was so looking forward to Hillclimb retirement.
 But I’ll go back.
 This next one will be my last hillclimb.

 *Actually, it was my second-best time.
 Some of this depends on where I am when the starting gun fires.
 But measured by the Strava segment defined as Mount Washington which is point to point, it was 1:46:48.
 Not great wasn’t quite as bad as I thought.
 Or was it?

 Mount Shasta is a long way from San Francisco.
 Who knew?